TedLivist/tic-tac-toe/README.md

     1. Clone the repository
     2. Open VSCode
-    3. Open the repository forlder in the vs code
+    3. Open the repository folder in the vs code
     4. Open the terminal in the VSCode
     5. Type bin/Main.rb
     6. Most important.
 Have Fun!